liferay/liferay-docs/deployment/articles/04-securing-liferay/04-auth-verifiers.markdown

 `AuthVerifier` interface that are registered as services in the OSGi runtime.

 Note: The authentication verification layer's focus is on verifying authentication, not on providing credentials.
-The authentication verification layer is NOT responsible for issuing tokens, credentials, or displaying Sign In portlets.
+It does NOT issue tokens, credentials, or display Sign In portlets.
 Instead, the layer verifies existing credentials and authenticated sessions and is therefore a complement to authentication endpoints.
-However, to ensure backwards compatibility, the default implementations support requests providing user name and password credentials.
+To ensure backwards compatibility, however, the default implementations support requests providing user name and password credentials.
 Thus, the authentication verification layer stands on the border between authentication and authorization.

 ## Authentication Verification Process Overview